What is Build School

 Where will Build School be Held?

 Our base of operations will be in Downtown Bentonville, AR.
-This vibrant town is located the NW corner of Arkansas and has quickly grown to become a destination both for the the sense of place that it promotes but also for biking.
+This vibrant town is located the NW corner of Arkansas and has quickly grown to become a destination both for the sense of place that it promotes but also for biking.
 Like several other traditional downtown/historic areas in Northwest Arkansas(NWA) Bentonville has become a hub of sorts to access nightlife, arts and culture as well as natural surface and paved trails.
 Bentonville’s thriving culinary scene has an eclectic mix of traditional ozark fare as well as a flair for international favorites such as nuevo latino and Italian.

 Bentonville is the home base for Oz Trails, a collection of world class trails across the NWA region .
-NWA is home to over 200 miles(and growing) natural surface trails connected by shared use paved paths and other on street infrastructure.
-While our focus will be primarily focused the hard surface and on street portions of developing a Bike Town you will surely want to sample some of of this sweet single track while in town.
+NWA is home to over 200 miles(and growing) of natural surface trails connected by shared use paved paths and other on street infrastructure.
+While our focus will be primarily focused on the hard surface and on street portions of developing a Bike Town you will surely want to sample some of this sweet single track while in town.

 Check out this great resource on all things NWA: